 A 2018 survey by Oxford Economics showed that 80% of senior IT and business leaders believe their employees can’t do their jobs effectively without a smartphone.
-Nearly as many respondents also reported that mobile devices are essential to business workflows.
+Nearly as many respondents also reported that mobile devices are essential to business workflows and maximizing business outcomes.

 The type of mobile device, specifically the vendor, matters.
 An iPhone user and an Android user are different, for example.
 Each has attachments to the interface and capabilities, which drives efficiency and engagement.
 The workplace is not immune to this and many executives understand.
 The 2019 Insight Intelligent Technology Index reveals 77% of IT decision-makers believe it‘s “very or extremely important” for corporate IT to resemble consumer experiences.

 Thus, the majority of enterprises employ a hybrid approach for mobile devices; a strategy that leverages a combination of employer-issued tools and a Bring Your Own Device (BYOD) plan.
 This model is understandably lauded for its flexibility and its ability to increase employee satisfaction.
 Some companies claim they save on costs with BYOD programs, which may or may not be the case considering the costs of paying out stipends to compensate for personal mobile usage.
 However, a BYOD/hybrid mobile environment can also be difficult to manage.
 Ensuring security throughout a mixed-device fleet is anything but simple.

 A study by Enterprise Mobility Exchange and NetMotion Software revealed that 49% of IT leaders could not give a specific figure of mobile security incidents that took place in the previous year.
 There were also considerations around access control, performance and liability that were not insubstantial.

 Where does this leave us?
 What’s an effective mobile strategy?
 How do you manage mobility in today’s world?
 Are you truly maximizing your business outcomes?